theranjali-nilaweera/places/README.md

   loads.
 - With no usable parameter the address bar is normalised to `?search=` so the channel stays discoverable.
+- If less characters than what API triggering expects in `search` param, it will show "keep typing" prompt

 ## Project layout